 How Does a First-party Ad Server Work?

-After receiving the ad request, the first-party ad server chooses a campaign that suits the user, the decision being made based on the data about the user.
-This is where the instantaneous decision that we’ve mentioned earlier takes place.
+After receiving the ad request, the first-party ad server chooses a campaign that suits the user.
+That decision is made based on the data about the user.
+This is where the immediate decision that we’ve mentioned earlier takes place.